February 5, 2013

 How Photographer Heike Buelau Visually Re-interprets Urban Spaces

-German photographer Heike Buelau approaches the city as if composing a piece for chamber music.
+German photographer Heike Buelau visually re-interprets the city as if composing a piece for chamber music

 Parking structure, Roosevelt Island, New York